veronicageek/O365-Data-Retriever-Tool/.github/ISSUE_TEMPLATE/pull-request-template.md

----
-name: PULL REQUEST template
+# PULL REQUEST template
-about: This template should be used for any PR.
+This template should be used for any PR.

----

 ## What is your PR about?
 - [ ] Bug